 The Company entered into a Master Services Agreement ("Ology MSA"), dated July 19, 2019, with Ology, Inc. ("Ology") to provide services from time to time, including but not limited to technology transfer, process development, analytical method optimization, cGMP manufacture, regulatory affairs, and stability studies of biologic products.
 Pursuant to the Ology MSA, the Company and Ology shall enter into a Project Addendum for each project to be governed by the terms and conditions of the Ology MSA.
-The Company has entered into two Project Addendums as of March 31, 2022 and December 31, 2021.
+The Company has entered into two Project Addendums as of June 30, 2022 and December 31, 2021.
 The initial Project Addendum was executed on October 18, 2019 and the Company was required to pay Ology an aggregate of approximately \$4 million.
 Due to unforeseen delays associated with COVID-19, the Company and Ology entered into a letter agreement dated January 9, 2020 to stop work on the project.
 The Company paid Ology \$100,000 for services, of which \$48,600 remained as a prepaid expense as of December 31, 2020.
 The second Project Addendum was executed on May 21, 2021 and the Company is obligated to pay Ology an aggregate amount of approximately \$2.8 million, plus reimbursement for materials and outsourced testing, which will be billed at cost plus 15%.
 This project began during 2021, and the Company recorded approximately \$164,000 and \$115,000 as related accounts payable and accrued expenses, respectively, at December 31, 2021.
-During the three months ended March 31, 2022, the Company incurred related research and development expenses of approximately \$217,000, and had approximately \$332,000 recorded as related accrued expenses at March 31, 2022.
-See Note 4.
-There were no such expenses incurred during the three months ended March 31, 2022.
-See Note 4.
-There were no such expenses incurred during the three months ended March 31, 2022.
-See Note 11.
+On April 20, 2022, the Company entered into an amendment to the Ology MSA, whereby the Company's obligations increased by \$300,000, specifically related to regulatory support on the project.
+During the three and six months ended June 30, 2022, the Company incurred related research and development expenses of approximately \$275,000 and \$492,000, respectively, and had approximately \$144,000 and \$453,000 recorded as related accounts payable and accrued expenses, respectively, at June 30, 2022.
+There were no such expenses incurred during the three and six months ended June 30, 2021.